-In the past two decades there has been an evolving spectrum of life sustaining treatments available to children with Trisomy 18.
-Noninvasive prenatal testing has also improved so that parents who choose to deliver a child with this diagnosis are more likely to pursue supportive measures to sustain meaningful life.
+In the past two decades, there has been an evolving spectrum of life-sustaining treatments available to children with Trisomy 18.
+Noninvasive prenatal testing has also improved so that parents who choose to deliver a child with this diagnosis are more likely to pursue supportive measures to sustain a meaningful life.
 Previous attitudes viewing Trisomy 18 as a premorbid condition for which surgical intervention is either ineffective or inappropriate should be reevaluated.

-In this ethical analysis, the authors represent varying viewpoints from experts in neonatology, pediatric anesthesia, pediatric bioethics and pediatric palliative care.
+In this ethical analysis, the authors represent varying viewpoints from experts in neonatology, pediatric anesthesia, pediatric bioethics, and pediatric palliative care.
 Additional commentary is written by the parent of an infant with trisomy 18 who is a physical therapist.
 A case study of a newborn child with Trisomy 18 who is ventilator dependent with severe reflux and feeding intolerance is presented and used to guide commentary.
 The fundamental ethical question is whether declining to perform anesthesia, tracheostomy, gastrostomy or fundoplication is justifiable on the basis of risk/benefit assessment or concerns about pain and suffering.
-The authors contend that although mortality does remain high in this population there are many children who have successfully undergone life sustaining procedures and Trisomy 18 is no longer a universally lethal condition.
+The authors contend that although mortality does remain high in this population there are many children who have successfully undergone life-sustaining procedures and Trisomy 18 is no longer a universally lethal condition.
 As such, global refusal of surgical intervention can no longer be considered the standard of care.
-For children already being kept alive by life sustaining therapy these procedures may improve the quality of life and/or facilitate transition to home care and should be considered.
-Although there may be clear benefit for some patients, there are definite risks and all surgeries should not be offered to all patients.
-Discussion should be individualized and focus on accurate clinical and prognostic data, risks and benefits of surgery and parental goals of therapy.
+For children already being kept alive by life-sustaining therapy, these procedures may improve the quality of life and/or facilitate the transition to home care and should be considered.
+Although there may be a clear benefit for some patients, there are definite risks and all surgeries should not be offered to all patients.
+Discussion should be individualized and focus on accurate clinical and prognostic data, risks and benefits of surgery, and parental goals of therapy.
 Physicians should avoid declining care based solely on their own determination of the infant’s quality of life.
 In addition, pain can be mitigated in many ways for these patients as it is for other children undergoing these procedures.
-Conscientious objection to a parents request for surgery is a physician’s right but should be carefully weighed through the factors discussed and objecting physicians should always be willing to transfer the patient to another provider.
-A shared decision making model between parents and medical providers is optimal and ethically justifiable.
+Conscientious objection to a parent’s request for surgery is a physician’s right but should be carefully weighed through the factors discussed and objecting physicians should always be willing to transfer the patient to another provider.
+A shared decision-making model between parents and medical providers is optimal and ethically justifiable.